def-roth/node-function-queue/README.md

 Due to the agnostic nature of this module, you can use it for anything what is a promise.
 This includes calling your mom on sunday.

+// ToDo Benchmarks
+Expect wrap to be fastest and asyncQ to be slowest.
+As this runs on node only it doesn't need redis and serialization, it should kill on benchmarks.

+// ToDo Tests